PMEAL/porespy/CONTRIBUTING.md

 ### Adding Examples

-We also have a set of examples in a separate [repository for examples][link_examples], all done in Jupyter notebooks.
+We also have a set of examples included in the [PoreSpy source code][link_examples], all done in Jupyter notebooks.
 This is also an excellent place to contribute, by showing users how to build a "pipeline" of functions to accomplish certain tasks, or perhaps to reproduce some results in a published paper.
-The fork and pull request workflow mentioned above still applies, however, if you wish to contribute a Notebook without all the hassle, you can just email the file to one of the PoreSpy developers and we can add it to the repo for you.
+The fork and pull request workflow mentioned above still applies; however, if you wish to contribute a Notebook without all the hassle, you can just email the file to one of the PoreSpy developers and we can add it to the repo for you.